The history of cloud computing explained

+Cloud computing is a complex platform involving myriad different technologies.
 Cloud services rely on several core components, which makes ascribing authorship to a single individual or entity impossible.
-See the various technologies and their originators in the table below.
+See the various technologies and their originators in the following table:

 |x86 servers and operating systems (Windows, Linux)||Intel, Microsoft and the Linux project|

 |x86 virtualization||VMware, and later Cambridge University with the Xen hypervisor|

 |Internet and widespread high-speed internet access||Early packet-switched networking (Arpanet): Bob Kahn, Vint Cerf, et al. TCP/IP ecosystem (routing protocols, DNS, etc.): various Telcos and broadband providers: various World Wide Web: Vint Cerf and Tim Berners-Lee|

 |Application service providers (ASPs) and multi-tenant SaaS providers||ASPs: Jostein Eikeland, founder of TeleComputing SaaS: Marc Benioff, Larry Ellison and Evan Goldberg of Oracle|